Green Heart Love

 Variations

-• Spicy miso pasta: Add a tablespoon of sriracha or chili garlic sauce for a spicy kick.
+• Spicy miso pasta: Add a tablespoon of sriracha or Asian chili garlic sauce for a spicy kick.

 • Tomato: Stir in some tomato paste and chopped sun-dried tomatoes for a tangy twist.